Overview

 After several sessions, we settled on four distinct approaches.
 These were a full screen, with swipeable rows, a tooltip overlay on the login screen, a series of dialogs overtop the login screen and a full screen with a stacked card collection.

-At the time we were still in the middle of developing our design
+At the time I was still in the middle of developing our design

 system so there was an opportunity here.